hallojoe/HalloJoe.Spin/README.md

 About
 -----------
-This was originally written in VB, then converted to C# and Typescript.
+This was originally written in VB, then converted to C# and TypeScript.

 Features
 -----------
 * Supports both flat and nested spin text
 * Syntax error handling (Locate missing opening or closing bracket)
-* Supports seed value to reproduce results
+* Supports seed value to reproduce results (VB/C# versions are not compatible TypeScript version)
 * Counts possible variations
 * Counts min/max words
 * Super fast